 Everyone will have a supercomputer that is always with them (More audience)

 With the advancements in technology and the incessant improvements in AI technology, it’s hard not to agree that mobiles are the future of business.
 The extent of it has reached to the point that many billionaires such as Elon Musk and Bill Gates have begun adding quotes about A.I into almost every speech they give.
 Mobile devices can be carried on the go, similar to the newspaper, except they are always with us.
-Not only are they always with us, but they have supercomptuers inside of them that allow us to enhance the news.
+Social media accounts are used to promote positive company image as the number of social media followers is constantly increasing.
+Not only are mobile devices always with us, but they have supercomputers inside of them that allow us to enhance the news.
 Content can be a great user experience, personalization can be done on the device, and much more.
 By having a supercomputer that is always with us, readers are going to be more engaged throughout the day with news.
 While on the subway, bored in a meeting, walking to lunch (you know you do it), and much more.
 We are never untethered and are already at a point where mobile devices have surpassed PCs when we are just in the first inning .
 This drives up audience and market size significantly.

 Monetization will move beyond the banner and become more print like (Higher CPMs)

 Monetizing digital through advertising has been tough in the desktop era.
 Print dollars turned into digital dimes.
 Many say that those dimes will turn into pennies in the mobile era.
 I think it’s the exact opposite – the digital dimes will turn back into mobile dollars.
 Mobile has required us to rethink user experience from the ground up entirely.
 We’re moving to streams, which eliminates room for the banner ad.
 The only way to truly monetize mobile is through advertising that sits in-between the page like a magazine ad or through advertorial like native advertising.
 It’s advertising that’s symbiotic with the content.
 Most importantly, we’re seeing it deliver print-like CPMs.